fedeb95/burp-cli/README.md

 providing a file with payloads, one per line (see `./payloads.txt`).

 ## Problems
-Currently burp-cli only supports HTTP 1.0 for request, due to using sockets directly.
+Currently burp-cli doesn't handle HTTP 2.0 for requests, due to using sockets directly.

 ## TODO
 A lot.